-This paper develops algorithms for range-based source localization in arbitrary dimensions, including 2D/3D, through an ML SDR approach.
-The original principle, proposed in [4] for 2D localization under Gaussian noise, was termed Source Localization in the Complex Plane (SLCP) and reformulates range-based localization as an equivalent problem of determining a set of angles for the source-anchor directions.
+for 2D localization under Gaussian noise, was termed Source Localization in the Complex Plane (SLCP) and reformulates range-based localization as an equivalent problem of determining a set of angles for the source-anchor directions.
+The main motivation for the geometrically-inspired approach followed in SLCP is the fact that the reformulated localization problem will often be convex or nearly convex (depending on observations), and thus amenable to convex relaxation, as explained in more detail below.
 Our relaxation for the nonconvex likelihood function is tighter than the popular one presented in [9], in the sense that the solution will more often have (near) rank-1, as required to obtain target coordinates by factorization.
 SLCP also outperforms other approaches such as the SR-LS algorithm of [5], which iteratively solves a generalized trust-region subproblem and dispenses with factorization of rank-1 matrices, but undergoes some degradation due to squaring of (noisy) ranges in the cost function.
-The degradation of SR-LS becomes more severe in the presence of outliers [10], which commonly affect practical range measurement systems, e.g., when non-line-ofsight (NLOS) propagation occurs.
+The degradation of SR-LS becomes more severe in the presence of outliers [10], which commonly affect practical range measurement systems, e.g., when nonline-of-sight (NLOS) propagation occurs.
 The contributions of this work are as follows: